william-hayward/COM519-Advanced-Database-Systems/README.md

-# Database Starter Project
+# Database Assessment - William Hayward

-## Getting Started
+## How To Run Project

 - Clone this repo
 - Install the dependencies -  `npm install`
 - Rename .env.example to .env.
-You won't normally need to change the values in this file.
-- If this is your first time getting started then run the seeder - `node seeder`
+- Then run the seeder to populate the database - `node seeder`
-- Run the project in development mode - `npm run dev`
+- Run the project - `npm run dev`